bUnit-dev/bUnit/docs/site/docs/getting-started/writing-tests.md

 ## Further reading

 With the basics out of the way, next we will look at how to pass parameters and inject services into our component under test.
-After that, we will cover ways we can verify the outcome of a rendering in more detail
+After that, we will cover the ways in which we can verify the outcome of a rendering in more detail

 - <xref:passing-parameters-to-components>
 - <xref:inject-services>